Sarthak160/samples-go/GITPOD.md

 ## Generate testcases

 To genereate testcases we just need to make some API calls.
-Th

 ### Generate shortned url